ratwolfzero/hopalong_python/README.md

 The programs leverage the `math.copysign` function, `copysign(x, y)`, which returns a float value with the magnitude (absolute value) of *x* but the sign of *y*.
 On platforms that support signed zeros, `copysign(1.0, -0.0)` correctly evaluates to *-1.0*.

-The copysign function can serve as a substitute for the standard signum function, and is defined as follows:
+The copysign function can serve as a substitute for the standard signum function and is defined as follows:

 $$
 \text{copysign}(1.0,x) =